PriorsAndFields/ZuerichStadtwohnungen_Crawler/README.md

 ## TL;DR
 This is a fully automated web scraper for fetching apartment listings from Zürich’s public real estate portal.
 Powered by **Python**, **SQLite**, and **Telegram**, it continuously monitors the latest listings, updates a local database, and fires off notifications to this dedicated Telegram channel https://t.me/ZurichStadtwohnungenNeu.
 Set up as a cron job, this bot runs on autopilot and is easily extendable.
 Open-source, highly modular, and ready for your own customizations.

+For more details about the source of the listings and rental guidelines, please visit the official website of the City of Zurich at www.stadt-zuerich.ch/e-vermietung.

 ### Why?
 Because manually refreshing a real estate site is for mere mortals.